-Medicare Part D is an optional prescription drug insurance program offered by private insurance companies.
+Medicare Part D is an optional prescription drug insurance program private insurance companies offer.
 In addition to the premium, Medicare Part D members pay the cost of prescriptions up to the deductible.
 They then are responsible for the co-insurance portion throughout the different phases of coverage.

 With these payments, participants tend to save on prescription drug costs.
 Beneficiaries can enroll in a standalone prescription drug plan (PDP) or a Medicare Advantage Prescription Drug Plan (MA-PD) that complements the federal government’s Medicare program.
 Medicare Advantage health insurance plans are primarily HMOs and PPOs that cover all Medicare benefits, including drugs.

 Since Medicare Part D started, seniors and people with disabilities have had reasonable access to six specific classes.
 Six Protected Classes help ensure patient access to medicines.
 This guarantee often allows patients to maintain extensive or complex disease-related treatments.